syedtaqi95/CarND-Advanced-Lane-Lines/README.md

 s_thresh_max = 255
 ```

-I also converted the undistorted image to grayscale applied the Sobel operator in the x direction using the `cv2.Sobel()` function.
+I also converted the undistorted image to grayscale and applied the Sobel operator in the x direction using the `cv2.Sobel()` function.
 Combining the two yielded the following output:

 ![combined_binary]